 - Federal Direct Loans

 - 1. Unsubsidized

 - 2. Subsidized

 - 3. Parent PLUS

 - PELL Grant

 - Student

-Refunds for all other types of assistance (with the exception of the State of IL MAP Grant) such as other government agencies, private resources, scholarship, will follow the intsitution's refund policy.
+Refunds for all other types of assistance (except for the State of IL MAP Grant), such as other government agencies, private resources, scholarship, will follow the institution's refund policy.

 Title IV Repayments